Anuhyapeddi/Golang/README.md

 Arthematic operations - you can't perform operations with mix type.
 (Go is strongly typed)

-one datatype is not added to another datatype, if you want to do that you need to cast to the common datatype.
+You cannot add two different datatypes, if you want to do that you need to cast to the common datatype.

 ```go
 var intNum int = 3